Taught course

 • explore a particular area of psychology in detail through researching and writing a literature review.

-It should be noted that the Psychology MA does not qualify a student for PhD study at Bangor Psychology, but that should not deter students from applying to psychology departments in other universities and for PhD study in other disciplines.
+It should be noted that the course does not qualify a student for PhD study at Bangor Psychology, but that should not deter students from applying to psychology departments in other universities and for PhD study in other disciplines.
 For example, our MA graduates have pursued PhD study in Sociology, Business and Marketing, and Medical History and Humanities.

 Programme Aims

-• To provide post-graduate foundation in psychology and psychological research;
+• To provide postgraduate foundation in psychology and psychological research;

 • To evaluative psychological research methodology, experimental design and analysis;